13 Jan How to Deadlift: A Simple 5 Point Checklist for a Safer, More Efficient Pull.

 Again, this is a very simple checklist you can use for a safe, efficient deadlift.

-The goal is to program the pattern until it’s automatic.
+The goal is to program the movement pattern until it’s automatic.

 If you enjoyed this training tip, please share it.